-Canada to unveil new climate adaptation strategy today with a $1 billion commitment: sources | CBC News
+Canada unveils new climate adaptation strategy with more than $1-billion commitment | CBC News

-Canada to unveil new climate adaptation strategy today with a $1 billion commitment: sources
+Canada unveils new climate adaptation strategy with more than $1-billion commitment

-Document will have targets for protecting Canadians from floods, wildfires and extreme heat
+Document contains targets for protecting Canadians from floods, wildfires and extreme heat

-Canada's first climate adaptation strategy, to be unveiled today, will commit the federal government to new construction guidelines and standards in areas prone to flooding and wildfires.
+Canada's first climate adaptation strategy, unveiled today, commits the federal government to new targets for preventing extreme heat deaths, reversing species loss and protecting homes in flood- and wildfire-prone areas.

-Environment and Climate Change Canada will unveil the strategy — which has been almost two years in the making — in Prince Edward Island, one of the Atlantic provinces that felt the brunt of Hurricane Fiona in September.
+Environment and Climate Change Canada released the strategy — which has been almost two years in the making — in Prince Edward Island, one of the Atlantic provinces that felt the brunt of Hurricane Fiona in September.

-The strategy is aimed at ensuring Canada's economy and people are prepared to deal with the worst impacts of climate change.
-The strategy document comes with targets, but the goal of the high-level document is to set the stage for more detailed implementation plans to be rolled out later.
+The strategy envisions a country prepared to deal with the worst impacts of climate change.
+The high-level document talks about multiple targets but doesn't provide any hard numbers.
+Rather, its goal is to set the stage for more detailed implementation plans to be rolled out later.

-According to a senior federal government source with knowledge of the strategy who was not authorized to speak, the government will also announce more than $1 billion in new funding commitments for climate change mitigation on Thursday.
+The government also announced $1.6 billion over five years in new funding to help jump-start the work that needs to be done.
+The money is meant to improve disaster response, protect Canadians from extreme heat and health effects and top up the disaster mitigation and adaptation fund.

 The funding required from the public and private sectors to address the impacts of climate change in Canada is estimated at $5.3 billion per year, according to the Insurance Bureau of Canada, a trade association that represents the industry.

-Another source said the government will commit to building upon climate-resilient building codes.
-Expect new targets for reducing the impacts of flooding, forest fires and severe heat domes.
-A summer heat wave in B.C. killed more than 600 people in 2021.
+On the infrastructure front, the strategy calls for embedding "climate change in all decisions to locate, plan, design, manage, adapt, operate and maintain infrastructure systems across their lifecycle."

+When it comes to new construction, it commits the country to new guidelines and standards, especially in areas prone to wildfires, flooding and other climate risks.

-Efforts to preserve and expand forests and wetlands have been shown to reduce emissions and minimize the impacts of flooding and heat waves on urban populations.
-The government is expected to prioritize investments in these nature-based climate solutions.
+Broad targets are set for stopping and reversing nature and biodiversity loss.
+Indigenous communities, it states, must have opportunities to protect their traditional lands.
+The strategy calls for expanding urban forests and wetlands in city landscapes.
+These nature-based solutions have been proven to reduce emissions and minimize the impacts of flooding and heat waves on urban populations.

+The strategy is meant to be a living document that the government promises will be updated every five years, along with progress reports as early as 2025.

 Climate change has had devastating impacts on Canadians already.
 In June 2021, Western Canada experienced a historic heat dome which set a record temperature of 49.6 degrees C in Lytton, B.C.
 A forest first would later tear through the community.

-Environment Minister Steven Guilbeault called September's Hurricane Fiona "the most severe hurricane in the history of Canada.
+Environment Minister Steven Guilbeault called Hurricane Fiona in September "the most severe hurricane in the history of Canada.
 We've never seen anything like this."

 "Lives were lost, and this is because of climate change," he added.